boq-ghcp-demos/travel-agent-demo-app/demos/DEVOPS-AGENT_MODE_DEMO_GUIDE.md

 # DEVOPS - AGENT MODE DEMO(S)

-## BICEP

-I have a sample web app in "https://github.com/boq-ghcp-demos/travel-agent-demo-app".
-I want to do a simple deployment to Azure App Service.
+We have sample web app in "https://github.com/boq-ghcp-demos/travel-agent-demo-app" and want to do a simple deployment to Azure App Service.

+## Provisioning the infrastructure using Bicep
+BICEP

 Please generate a Bicep template that creates:
 - A resource group